DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/backgroundColor.md

 ---
 ---
 ##### shortDescription
-Specifies the background color for the cell.
+Specifies the background color of the cell.

 ---
 The color must be in the following format: hexadecimal color.